 A prime example is ExoAtlet, a former Skolovo resident that developed a robotic exoskeleton used for the rehabilitation of people with mobility impairments.
 Though the company benefited from a $25,000 grant from the Skolkovo Foundation in 2014, it has since relocated its headquarters to Luxembourg and currently operates outside of Russia.
 It has raised over $8 million in funding from international investors.

 Skoltech, a bright spot, is also fading

 A former Skoltech researcher in computer vision Victor Lempitsky was willing to share his thoughts about the university with The Business of Business for this article.
 In general, he had many good things to say about Skoltech, arguably the most successful part of the project.

 He said many of his former colleagues were “doing research at top level, publishing in top scientific venues, and having fruitful international academic and industrial collaborations.”
 He mentioned two colleagues that moved from the U.S to build “thriving research groups from scratch.”

 Indeed, it was able to achieve international recognition and assemble world-class research teams.
 In 2021, it appeared in the QS World University Ranking, featured among the top 150 institutions globally for petroleum engineering.

-But Lemkin added that it became more difficult to attract talent from abroad as the political situation in Russia degraded.
-Lemkin himself left Russia in the wake of the country’s invasion of Ukraine, as did many of his colleagues.
+But Lempitsky added that it became more difficult to attract talent from abroad as the political situation in Russia degraded.
+Lempitsky himself left Russia in the wake of the country’s invasion of Ukraine, as did many of his colleagues.

 Soon after Russia’s invasion of Ukraine, MIT announced that it was severing ties with Skoltech.
 Though the role of the partnership was diminished in recent years, this is yet another blow to its ability to produce cutting edge research.